 I just finished watching Under The Tuscan Sun for about the tenth time.
 The landscapes depicted in the film always force me to take a deep cleansing breath.
-I particularly love the hills filled with sunflowers, one of my favorite flowers.
-As the protagonist in the film, played by Diane Lane, I too am mesmerized by peacefulness and serenity that surrounds her new property.
-Every time I watch this movie I want to get on a plane to see this part of Italy for myself.
+I particularly love the scenes with hills filled with sunflowers; one of my favorite flowers.
+As the protagonist in the film, played by Diane Lane, I too am mesmerized by the peacefulness and serenity that surrounds her gorgeous new property.
+Every time I watch this movie I want to get on a plane to visit this part of Italy.

 I suppose that art in its every form can help us practice mindfulness.
-Films that show and focus on change of scenery and being closer to nature is definitely a great way to become still and calm.
+Watching films that show and focus on change of scenery and being closer to nature most definitely is a great way to become still and calm.
 Watch the following clip and you will know what I mean.

-The video is no from the film but it does show some very tranquil scenes.
+The video is not from the film; but it does show some very tranquil scenes.
 Many movies transport you to other spaces and places.
-They can truly inspire and help to release stress.
+They can truly inspire and help us to release stress.
 Of course nothing beats taking a walk through the woods or driving through the country side and really seeing nature up close.

 “Mindfulness practice holds the promise of helping us see how the mind works-in particular how it creates suffering and how suffering can be alleviated.”
 Diane Lane plays Frances or Francesca as everyone ends up calling her in the movie.
 She has recently divorced and ends up buying a house in Tuscany.
 She had no idea this would happen; it was an impulsive and courageous move.
 Her determination to find happiness in this new environment helps her to revisit her writing.

 She forgets her suffering and begins to understand more about herself.
 Her initial suffering is alleviated because she learns to see and be mindful.